 But concerns about energy usage means 54 per cent of parents are keen to keep their kids entertained by exploring the outdoors.

-Nearly half (47 per cent) are considering new activities they haven’t tried previously, with almost a third interested in encouraging the family to take up sustainable pursuits this summer.
+Nearly half (47 per cent) are considering new activities they haven’t tried previously, such as providing the children with cheap quads for kids to entice them to have fun outdoors, with almost a third interested in encouraging the family to take up sustainable pursuits this summer.

 Fflur Lawton added: “The 42 sustainable things to do have been designed to give parents and guardians some inspiration on how to keep the kids occupied while having some energy-free time and saving a few pounds in the process.